pharaohmadeit/C-/Algorithms (Standard Library)/fill, fill_n, generate, generate_n/README.md

+# fill, fill_n, generate, and generate_n
-Demonstrate the C++20 std::ranges namespace's fill, fill_n, generate, and generate_n algorithms
+Demonstrate C++20's std::ranges algorithms: fill, fill_n, generate, generate_n

 -fill sets every element in a range to a specific value -fill_n sets the first n elements in a range to a specific value